Tasks

 Extract LST values for a single point and plot them.

-5. Extract the dates for each layer with getZ(lst) and combine them into a data.frame with the transposed raster values.
+5. Combine the dates and transposed raster values into a data.frame.
 You could use data.frame(), cbind.data.frame() or bind_cols() to do this.
 The goal is to make a single dataframe with the dates and lst values in columns.

 6. Plot it with ggplot() including points for the raw data and a smooth version as a line.
 You will probably want to adjust both span and n in geom_smooth.